Philosophy 329: Skepticism

 CP = Course Packet

 Topic 1.
-Ancient Paradoxes (5th - 4th Century BCE)
+Ancient Paradoxes & The First Skeptic (5th - 4th Century BCE)

 a.
-Zeno's Paradoxes (P, Chapter 1) (You can read ancient descriptions of Zeno's paradoxes on-line), Week of August 22.
+Zeno's Paradoxes (P, Chapter 1), [You can read ancient descriptions of Zeno's paradoxes on-line]

 Monday, September 5 - Labor Day - No Classes

 c.
-The Academics (CP, "Selections from Academica" by Cicero), Sept.
-7 and 9.
+The Academics (CP, "Selections from Academica" by Cicero) [The entire text of Academica is available on-line.].

 Topic 3.
 Skepticism and the Modern Era (16th Century CE - 18th Century CE)

 a.
-The Enlightenment Revival (CP, "Man Can Have No Knowledge" by Michel De Montaigne [the complete essay, An Apology for Raymond Sebond, from which our selection is taken is available here] and "That Nothing Is Known" by Francisco Sanches), Week of Sept.
-26.
+The Enlightenment Revival (CP, "Man Can Have No Knowledge" by Michel De Montaigne and "That Nothing Is Known" by Francisco Sanches).

 b.
-A Rationalist Response (CP, "Skepticism, Morality and The Matrix" by Gerald Erion and Barry Smith; "Meditations I - III" by Rene Descartes), Oct.
-3 and Oct.
-5.
+A Rationalist Response (CP, "Skepticism, Morality and The Matrix" by Gerald Erion and Barry Smith; "Meditations I - III" by Rene Descartes) [See his action figure.].

 Topic 4.
-Contemporary Reactions to Skeptical Arguments (20th Century CE)
+20th Century Reactions to Skeptical Arguments

 a.
-Overview (S, Chapter 1, "Introduction: Responding to Skepticism" by Keith DeRose), Week of Oct.
-17.
+Overview (S, Chapter 1, "Introduction: Responding to Skepticism" by Keith DeRose).

 b.
 The Problem of the Criterion (CP, "The Problem of the Criterion" by Roderick Chisholm).